Geir Johnson

-Geir Johnson (13 June 1953 – 16 September 2021) was a composer, writer and initiator of culture projects living at Nesodden outside Oslo.
+Geir Johnson (13 June 1953 – 16 September 2021) was a Norwegian composer, writer and initiator of culture projects living at Nesodden outside Oslo.
 He was born in Fredrikstad, and received his first musical training as a soprano soloist in boys' choirs in Oslo, followed by music training in piano and singing, as well as choral conducting studies with Knut Nystedt.
 His own performance career spanned from many years of choral conducting, via a short career as singer and keyboard player in a rock band, to performance artist in a multi-artist collective titled The TRASH Ensemble.

 Education

 Johnson studied musicology, philosophy and social sciences at the University of Oslo and University of Bergen, receiving his Ph.D. in 1983.
 He was visiting scholar at the CCRMA, Center for Computer Research in Music and Acoustics at Stanford University in 1988-1889, and was invited as visiting composer to the Rockefeller Foundation in Bellagio, Italy, in 2010.
 As a composer, he was largely autodidact, having written more than 60 works for various ensembles, soloists and occasions.